 1. Identify your ideal client.

 Before you set out to sign more clients, you first need to understand who your ideal client is.
-List out the key qualities and attributes your ideal client has.
-This will help shape your client outreach strategy to ensure you’re getting in front of the right clients.
+List the key qualities and attributes your ideal client has.
+This will help shape your client outreach strategy to ensure you’re getting in front of the right audience.
 Here are a few questions to consider:

 Based on your area of expertise, are you more likely to support individual clients or organizations?